 Like it is with any type of lawsuit, whichever side has the most compelling and convincing evidence is usually the party that prevails.
 Therefore, always have strong evidence of age discrimination committed by your employer against you.
 This should include such things as witness statements, emails and other documents given to you by your employer, performance evaluations, and anything else you deem to be important to your case.
 In most situations where an employer has committed age discrimination against you, they have done so against others in the past.
 By working hand-in-hand with workplace age discrimination attorneys from Mann & Elias, it is likely your attorneys can find other instances of age discrimination that has existed for many years.
 Once this is done, it becomes much easier to convince a judge and jury that your case has merit.

 While some of these cases do go to trial, many others in recent years go instead to mediation.
 Usually happening between the time an EEOC complaint is filed and when a trial would begin, mediation allows you to settle your case out-of-court, which can have many advantages.
 Among these is allowing you to retain much more control over the decision-making process, getting your case settled quicker, and letting you resolve the matter privately.
 Should your case go to trial, it then becomes a matter of public record.
 However, mediation sessions do not, allowing you to make sure few others know about the matter.

-If you are still deciding do I need a lawyer for age discrimination in Los Angeles, it is likely you do.
+If you are still deciding if you need a lawyer for age discrimination in Los Angeles, it is likely you do.
 Since employers will have no problem at all suddenly making you appear to be nothing more than a disgruntled employee who is mad about not getting a raise or promotion, don't pursue litigation with inexperienced attorneys on your side.
-Instead, discuss your dilemma in more detail by consulting soon with a Mann Elias Los Angeles workplace lawyer.
+Instead, discuss your dilemma in more detail by consulting soon with a workplace discrimination lawyer in Los Angeles.